skia4delphi/skia4delphi/VALIDATION.md

 }
 ```

-## `Tests/Assets/Expected.zip`
+## `Tests/Assets/Expected-*.zip`

-`Expected.zip` contains full PNG images associated with tests that call the
+The eight `Expected-*.zip` archives contain full PNG images associated with
-Skia4Delphi image-similarity assertion helpers.
-It supports the graphical
+tests that call the Skia4Delphi image-similarity assertion helpers.
+They support
-runners' expected-versus-actual preview and the expected-image generation
+the graphical runners' expected-versus-actual preview and the expected-image
-workflow.
+generation workflow.

 An entry name is deterministic: